 Sharon also helps clients navigate situations in which they are unable to perform their contracts due to unforeseeable events like epidemics and extreme weather conditions (force majeure events).

-Additionally, Sharon represents medical care providers in overpayment and False Claims Act disputes and other litigation matters.
+Additionally, Sharon represents health-care clients in overpayment and False Claims Act disputes and other litigation matters.

 Sharon represents several large companies in high-exposure cases brought by the Minnesota Attorney General for alleged violations of consumer-protection and public-nuisance laws.

 She represents several large companies in high-exposure putative class actions for alleged breaches of warranty, product liability, fraud, and violations of consumer-protection laws.

 Sharon represented a property and casualty insurer in multiple class actions involving allegations of improper labor depreciation.

 Sharon has represented over a dozen banks and mortgage lenders in multimillion dollar suits brought by large private purchasers of mortgage loans, seeking indemnification in connection with settlements they made with RMBS Trustees and government-sponsored entities.

 She has represented a loan servicer in an indemnity action brought by a purchaser of distressed loans.